owncloud-archive/documentation/admin_manual/installation/installation_source.rst

 Web Server Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~

-.. note:: You can use ownCloud without SSL/TLS support, but we strongly encourage
+.. note:: You can use ownCloud over plain http, but we strongly encourage you to
-          you not to do that.
+          use SSL/TLS.
 If you don't use it, and you for example access your
-          ownCloud over an unsecured WiFi, everyone can grab your authentication
+          ownCloud over an unsecured WiFi, everyone in the same WiFi can grab
-          data or the content of files synchronized while on the WiFi.
+          your authentication data or the content of files synchronized while you
+          are on the WiFi.

 Apache is the recommended web server.